 The minimalist aesthetic of straight lines adds a refined, sophisticated look.
 The large sliding doors allow plenty of natural light when open, visually enlarging the space.
 With a versatile room like this, it can easily transform from a tranquil home office into a comfortable guest room.

 02. Is it a room?

-A grass roof and garden walls makes this original summer house an integral part of the garden.
-It gives a great shelter to relax and enjoy your garden on a sunny or a rainy day. (source: online)
+A grass roof and plant laden walls makes this original summer house an integral part of the garden.
+It creates a great shelter to relax in and enjoy your garden on a sunny or a rainy day. (source: online)

 03. Colonial summer house